Suchada-pae/my-first-project/README.md

                 letter-spacing: 1px;
             }

-   - Added this code to set blue color on some words in the texts:
+   - Added this code to set the blue color to emphasize some words in the texts:

             .phase-line {
                 font-size: 14px;